Fifth Avenue/53rd Street station: Proposed improvements

 As part of the rezoning of East Midtown, which was approved in 2017, developers were permitted to construct buildings at the maximum permitted floor area ratio if they transferred landmark development rights, rebuilt overbuilt floor area, or made pre-identified improvements to subway stations in the area.
 The six stations chosen for improvements (Grand Central–42nd Street, Lexington Avenue/51st Street, 42nd Street–Bryant Park/Fifth Avenue, 47th–50th Streets–Rockefeller Center, Lexington Avenue/59th Street, and Fifth Avenue/53rd Street) were prioritized due to high ridership.
 Improvement projects include making stations compliant with the Americans with Disabilities Act of 1990, improving circulation and wayfinding, and reducing congestion by constructing new entrances, or by installing escalators and wider staircases.
 A list of three levels of improvements were created by the MTA and the New York City Department of City Planning.
 Type 1 improvements would give a developer 40,000 ft2 of additional floor area, Type 2 improvements would give them an additional 80,000 ft2, and Type 3 improvements would give them an additional 120,000 ft2.

 Initially, in 2012, two improvements were considered for the Fifth Avenue station.
 These would entail adding or widening stairs between the upper and lower level platform at the east end of the station, and adding or widening the escalators between the upper level platform and the Madison Avenue mezzanine.
 The main reasoning for the first of the two improvements was because that staircase is over capacity, clearing in 75 seconds during the morning rush hour, greater than the 45 second guideline.
 The reasoning of the second was because the escalators are at capacity, and would become over capacity if the capacity of the staircase between the two levels was increased.

 As approved, the East Midtown rezoning provides for one Type 1 improvement and five Type 2 improvements at this station.
 The Type 1 improvement would entail constructing a new street entrance on 53rd Street west of Madison Avenue.
 One of the Type 2 improvements would be the construction of a new staircase between the upper level platform and the mezzanine, as well as a new staircase between the upper and lower level platforms.
 Developers could also elect to install an elevator between the mezzanine and the two platforms.
 Another potential improvement would be the installation of two escalators between the upper level platform and the mezzanine.
 The proposed Type 2 improvements also include the construction of a new mezzanine under 53rd Street with a new fare control area to accommodate the new entrance west of Madison Avenue and a new access core.
 This access core would be constructed in a separate project and would provide access between the new entrance and the platforms, accommodating new staircases, an elevator and escalators.
-These improvements would be funded by the Extell Development Company, which is seeking permission to construct a tower of up to 1100 ft tall on Fifth Avenue between 46th and 47th Streets.
+These improvements would be funded by the Extell Development Company, which sought permission to construct a tower of up to 1100 ft tall on Fifth Avenue between 46th and 47th Streets.